 Psychologists have delved into it at length, so don't worry, there's nothing weird about the fact that Law & Order—with all the murder and people doing bad things to each other, and not even always being punished for it because the law doesn't always win—is considered comfort TV, a show that's somehow perfect to watch while you're doing the dishes or before bed.
 Or, you know, just leave one of the many marathons on and go about your day.

-Earlier this year, Law & Order: SVU was renewed through its 24th season to become the record-smashing crown jewel of the Dick Wolf empire.
+Yes, Law & Order: SVU has been renewed through a 24th season, becoming the record-smashing crown jewel of the Dick Wolf empire.
 But while SVU has its own vibe and its own set of devoted fans who swear by the travails of Mariska Hargitay's Olivia Benson to rock them to sleep at night, in our opinion Law & Order remains the more bingeable drama of the two, its crimes a little less heinous, the energy a little peppier and the formula just that much more reliable.
 (Though if you like your detectives especially quirky, may we direct you to the 10 seasons of Law & Order: Criminal Intent.)

 It was just a show.
 A struggling one-hour drama that multiple networks had passed on, that even NBC wasn't dying to give a pick-up to after 13 episodes.
 So we've investigated how Law & Order went from being just another cop show to the genre-defining prime-time fixture it became.
 These are its stories: